m-dehghani/heliProject/README.md

 To build and run the services, use the provided Makefile.
 Navigate to the directory containing the `Makefile` and run the following commands:

+Be aware that these commands should be executed inside "git bash for windows" or linux terminals.

 1. **Build all services**:

     ```sh